So What's This All About?

 A bit more serious, this one:

 This rant concerns what we in the UK call the 'watershed'.
 This is a bloody silly name for 9:00pm, and has to do with the content of the programs shown on TV.
-It would seem that some board of idiots with an undeserved official capacity has determined that every child in every house everywhere within the UK will be in bed before 9:00pm and be unable to view a TV after that time, and therefore it would be quite OK to allow the screening of unnecessarily detailed scenes of violence, human copulation and the usual tirade of foul-mouthed dialogue typical of an inept script writer.
-Reflecting reality?
-There's enough of that in the real world, thankyou.
+It would seem that some board of idiots with an undeserved official capacity has determined that every child in every house everywhere within the UK will be in bed before 9:00pm and be unable to view a TV after that time.

 Although I'm sure that most responsible parents try to get their kids off to bed at a reasonable time, it is inevitable that there will be times, especially over the weekend or during the Summer, when that innocent seven year old daughter of yours will still be up and watching TV after this 9:00 watershed.
-I feel that swearing, bad violence and explicit sexual scenes are unnecessary in a well written program or film anyhow, but I certainly wouldn't want any of my kids seeing this kind of rubbish, do you?
+I feel that swearing, bad violence and explicit sexual scenes are unnecessary in a well written program or film anyhow, but I certainly wouldn't want any of my kids seeing this kind of rubbish, would you?

 One solution would be to make entertaining programs which didn't rely on unnecessary content, but I suppose the kind of real talent responsible for 'Dad's Army' and 'Porridge' has long been extinct.